All about the Sharjah Heritage Museum

 Oral Literature Hall

 The last stop at the heritage museum ends with the Oral Literature Hall.
-Here, you can listen to audio files of traditional fairy tales, legends, poetry and folk tales that have been passed down generations.
+Here, you can listen to audio files of traditional fairy tales, legends, poetry and folk tales that have been passed down through generations.

 Workshops